nfarina/logrocket-firebase-crash/README.md

 If you use the Web Inspector on a desktop to connect to Safari on iOS remotely, you'll see a series of "channel" requests in the Network tab that represents Firestore's continuous connection to their servers.
 They time out after about a minute then reconnect immediately.

 What I've noticed is that LogRocket will receive a fetch "response" to a new "channel" request immediately after the connection is established, and it will call `clone().text()` right away.
 But that Promise doesn't resolve until the channel request terminates.
-If the request terminates abnormally (i.e. switching off the screen and making Safari go to sleep) then catch() is called when the device wakes up, and given a "TypeError: Load failed" which LogRocket rethrows, causing these spurious console errors.
-Firestore itself swallows these errors becasue it knows they aren't really fetch failures and it can reconnect immediately.
+If the request terminates abnormally (i.e. switching off the screen and making Safari go to sleep) then when the device wakes up, "TypeError: Load failed" are printed from unhandled promises…somewhere.
+I've noticed that simply calling `clone()` on your intercepted fetch response is enough to trigger these errors, even if the rest of the response fiddling is disabled.

 # Building Locally